Vajram-And-RaviVajram-And-Ravi

 About Sudan:

-• Sudan shares a border with its seven neighbors: South Sudan, Ethiopia, Eritrea, Egypt, Libya, Chad, and the Central African Republic
+• Bordering Countries: South Sudan, Ethiopia, Eritrea, Egypt, Libya, Chad, and the Central African Republic.

 • Sudan also has a significant coastline along the Red Sea.